10 Mexican Garter Snake Species

 Source: iNaturalist user David Cervantes Vlogs – CC BY 4.0

-This garter snake is one of the rarest in Mexico.
-It’s found mainly in the small state of Nayarit, where it lives a quiet life in freshwater wetlands.
+One of the rarest garter snakes in all of Mexico.
+This species is found mainly in the small westerly state of Nayarit, where it lives a quiet life in freshwater wetlands.
 They also appear in roadside ditches, springs, and seepage runs fed by regular thunderstorms.
-They appear along one small river: the San Cayetano river, but not in the river itself.
-Rossman’s garter snakes like to lurk in riffles, fast flowing streams over a rocky base, and ambush fish as they swim past.

-There’s a happy story with this snake: a 2000 study mentioned that: “Thamnophis rossmani may be in grave danger, if not already extinct”.
+There’s a happy story with this snake, as a 2000 study mentioned that: “Thamnophis rossmani may be in grave danger, if not already extinct“.
 But photographs have turned up since then, including the one above.
 Rossman’s garter snake is most closely related to the Mexican garter snake (Thamnophis eques), but the dark spots on its flanks are significantly smaller.

 9 Short-tail alpine garter snake